bemoty/spotify-liked-song-genres/README.md

 ## By the way...

 This was a quick afternoon project I made basically just for use by me.
 With that being said, I do not take any responsibility for anything this application does, such as your Spotify playlists getting messed up.
 Please only use this application if you know what you're doing.

-Also, everything in here is always subject to change.
-I might as well just go ahead and rewrite the entire application one day without warning.

-If you or anyone you know is actually using this and think it's helpful, I'd love to hear from you and your experience with my project on [Twitter](https://twitter.com/bemoty). :)

 ## License